 The amount of time you need to wait to apply for a conventional loan after a Chapter 13 bankruptcy depends on how a court chooses to handle your bankruptcy.
 If the court dismisses your bankruptcy, you must wait at least 4 years from your dismissal date, before you can apply.
 If a court discharges your bankruptcy, the waiting period is 4 years from the date you filed and 2 years from your dismissal date.

 Different waiting periods for different loans

 - Conventional mortgage loans – These have the longest waiting period.
 You will need to wait two years following a Chapter 13 bankruptcy, and four years following a Chapter 7 bankruptcy.

 - FHA mortgage loans – Federal Housing Administration (FHA) loans are open to most qualified borrowers, regardless of income, age or homeownership experience, and they require a minimum of 3.5% down.
 They are designed for low to moderate income borrowers with lower credit scores than conventional loans.
-You will need to wait one year after a Chapter 13 bankruptcy, and two years following a Chapter 7 bankruptcy to qualify for an FHA loan.
+You must wait one year after a Chapter 13 bankruptcy, to qualify for this loan.
+With a Chapter 7 bankruptcy, you’re required to wait two years to qualify for an FHA loan.

 - USDA mortgage loans – US Department of Agriculture (USDA) loans are open to rural home buyers with income no higher than 115% of the adjusted area median income, which varies by county.
 These loans also require a minimum of 0% down.
-Uniquely, USDA Loans offer 100% financing to qualified buyers, and allow for all closing costs to be either paid for by the seller or financed into the loan.
+Uniquely, USDA Loans offer 100% financing to qualified buyers.
+With that, these loans allow for all closing costs to be either paid for by the seller or financed into the loan.
 You will need to wait one year after a Chapter 13 bankruptcy, and three years following a Chapter 7 discharge.